AmrBenSalem/AWS-SAA-C02-Course/README.md

 1. Globally Resilient: IAM or Route 53.
 No way for them to go down.
 Data is replicated throughout multiple regions.
+It will take the world to fail, for this service to fail.
 2. Region Resilient: Operate as separate services in each region.
 Generally replicate data to multiple AZs in that region.
+If the region fails, the service will fail.
 3. AZ Resilient: Run from a single AZ.
 It is possible for hardware to fail in an AZ and the service to keep running because of redundant equipment, but should not be relied on.
+If the AZ fails, the service will fail.

 ### 1.2.4.
 AWS Default VPC